w3f/polkadot-wiki/docs/general/staking-apps.md

 ## NOMI

-[NOMI](https://apps.turboflakes.io/?app=nomi) is designed to actively involve nominators in native staking on the Relay Chain.
+[NOMI](https://apps.turboflakes.io/?app=nomi) is designed to actively involve nominators in native staking on the relay chain.
 It aims to offer a unique and enhanced nomination experience, using [Multiple-Criteria Decision Analysis](https://en.wikipedia.org/wiki/Multiple-criteria_decision_analysis) (MCDA) as a base for the analytical research.
 MCDA is an open and transparent approach for evaluating numerous conflicting traits in the decision-making process.
 For the analysis, validator